7 Easily Missed Danger Signs Your Retail Business Is Failing

 5. You’re not taking a paycheck

-I received a request for consult this week from a woman whose retail business was struggling.
+I received a request for consultation from a woman whose retail business was struggling.
 She wondered if she and her business partner should just declare Chapter 11 and be done with it.

 They hadn’t taken money out of the business for two years -- more than enough time to suspect a failing retail store.